KunyuHe/Start-Wars-Chat-Bot/README.md

 ## Setup

-To download the dependencies, run the following commands in the repo directory (where you place the downloads) under the environment you prefer:
+Check a list of denpendencies [here](https://github.com/KunyuHe/Star-Wars-Chat-Bot/network/dependencies).
+To download them, run the following commands in the repo directory (where you place the downloads) under the environment you prefer:

 ```(bash)
 pip install -r requirements.txt